 But one company called Warby Parker has created a refreshing alternative, offering stylish, designer eyewear at lower prices (with most costing less than $100).
 They designs all their frames in-house, and use high quality materials to craft their signature, primarily retro-styled frames, fitted with scratch-resistant, impact-resistant lenses that provide 100% UV protection.
 Better yet, they give back through their Buy a Pair, Give a Pair Program (which has helped distribute over a million pairs of glasses to people in need).

 Warby Parker has locations in US and Canada that you can visit, but the easiest way to try out frames is through their FREE Home Try-On kits.

-Warby Parker’s Home Try-On kits, you can try out 5 sample frames in the comfort of your home, for free.
-Here’s how it works:
+Warby Parker’s Home Try-On kits allow you to try out 5 sample frames – either sunglasses or prescription frames – in the comfort of your home, for free.
+Here’s how the whole process works:

 - Add 5 frames that you’re interested in to your kit.

 - Warby Parker will ship the sample frames to you for free.